Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 Some downtimes are always available, while many other downtimes need the use of a constructed building.
 Others can be done without but are made better by a building.

 Choose which settlement you are spending your downtime in and check the settlements thread to see what buildings are available.
+The DM will say which settlements are in range of the session.

 *Some downtimes require Ability Checks.
 These Ability Checks take place gradually over multiple days of work.
 Short term buffs such as Guidance (1 minute duration) will run out before they can assist you with such checks.
 Only 8 hour or longer duration improvements to Ability Checks (such as Foresight) can be used to improve downtime rolls.*

 ## Downtimes that don't need buildings

-### Construct a Building
+### (De)Construct a Building
 You can either begin constructing a new building, continue building one of your own buildings, or work on someone else's building in progress (with their character's permission).
 You can either build [settlement buildings](settlement_buildings.md) or [strongholds](strongholds.md) if the settlement is of an appropriate level.

+Players can pool their money and downtimes together to obtain particular benefits or purely to complete construction faster.

+When multiple players contribute to the construction of a settlement or building, someone must be elected as the owner.
+Keep track of who contributed what to buildings in the thread for your settlement!

+A settlement can construct any building of it's own tier or lower.
 The first time any building has downtime spent building it, that character must pay the full listed cost of its construction.
 No further payment is required to continue construction.

+Settlement buildings can also be destroyed.
+Doing so incurs a cost in gold and downtimes equal to 1/4th the building's original cost (minimum 1 downtime rounded up, minimum 125gp rounded up to nearest 5gp increment).

+The cost of destruction is paid by the settlement owner and distributed equally to any players other than the settlement owner who contributed to the building's original construction costs.

+If the building is not yet complete, there is no gold cost associated with the destruction.

 ### Work
 ###### Can be improved by Hunting Post, Mine/Quarry or Smith buildings